Skip to main content

 Validation Errors (400)

 Validation errors include a descriptive message from the schema validator.
-The error field carries the raw validator output — a JSON array of issue objects, each with the failing field's path and a message:
+For most of them the error field carries the raw validator output — a JSON array of issue objects, each with the failing field's path and a message:

 {